Plant propagation is the process of reproducing or creating a new plant or

 Nature provides a variety of ways to do this in the plant world.
 Different

-species will propagate or reproduce in different ways.
-Unlike the animal
+species propagate, or reproduce, in different ways.
+Unlike the animal world,

 Plant propagation is an important part of gardening, whether outdoors, or

 with your indoor houseplants.
 When you have a great plant, and you want to

 create a new one "just like it" for yourself or a friend, you need to know

 about plant propagation.
 Here are the most common means of plant

 Seeds are by far the most common means of plant propagation.
 The vast majority